-By addition of contract wells, Subdistrict metered groundwater withdrawals now account for approximately 99.6% of the total metered groundwater withdrawals annually over the period 2011-2022 in the San Luis Creek Response Area.
-The previous five-year running average groundwater withdrawals for ARP Wells for the period 2017-2021 is $\pm 10,825$ acrefeet.
-The current five-year running average for the period 2018-2022 is for ARP wells was $\pm 9,998$ acrefeet, indicating a downward trend.
-A reduction of $\pm 7.9\%$ and volume of reduction (± 858 acrefeet) in groundwater withdrawals are needed to reach the Sustainable Water Supply parameter.
-The PWM requires specific actions to be taken to achieve the goal.
+By addition of contract wells, Subdistrict metered groundwater withdrawals now account for approximately 99.6% of the total metered groundwater withdrawals annually over the period 2011-2023 in the San Luis Creek Response Area.
+The previous five-year running average groundwater withdrawals for ARP Wells for the period 2018-2022 is $\pm 9,935$ acrefeet.
+The current five-year running average for the period 2019-2023 for ARP wells was $\pm 9,760$ acrefeet, indicating a downward trend.
+For the last two years, the Subdistrict's groundwater withdrawals have met the Sustainable Water Supply metric.
+The PWM requires specific actions to be taken to achieve and maintain the goal.